urql-graphql/urql/docs/graphcache/normalized-caching.md

 - Resolvers can return deeply nested results, which will be layered on top of the in-memory relational cached data of _Graphcache_, which means that it can emulate infinite pagination and other complex behaviour.
+- Resolvers can change when a cache miss or hit occurs.
+Returning `null` means that a field’s value is literally `null`, which will not cause a cache miss, while returning `undefined` will mean a field’s value is uncached.
+- Resolvers can return either partial entities or keys, so we can chain `cache.resolve` calls to read fields from the cache, even when a field is pointing at another entity, since we can return keys to the other entity directly.

 [Read more about resolvers on the following page about "Local Resolvers".](./local-resolvers.md)